MSKose/django-crud-form/README.md

 ## Overview

-This project aims to apply CRUD  fucntionality with Django ORM and Django Template Language.
+With this project I aimed to apply CRUD functionality with Django ORM and Django Template Language.
+I have learned a lot about utilizing [Bootstrap5](https://getbootstrap.com/) into the Django templates with the use of [django-widget-tweaks](https://pypi.org/project/django-widget-tweaks/).
+Also, I've gotten comfortable using the CRUD operations with Django

 ![screenshot](./django-crud-form.gif)